Explore the Report

 - Overview & Key Findings

 - Paying for Online News Explored

-Explore the 2019 data and build your own charts.
-Compare dimensions and data types between or within countries
+Explore the 2020 data and build your own charts.
+Compare dimensions and data types between or within countries and markets

 This report find that the of social media for news has started to fall in a number of key markets after years of continuous growth.Digital News Report 2018